Smartphone what you need to know now that your kids are back at school

 Here are some things to keep in mind about today's top social networking platforms:

-• Most kids use social media on mobile so they can spend and videos and publish them simultaneously.
+• Most children use social media on their mobile phones to take photos and videos and post them at the same time.

 • Everything is a story.
 Have you ever seen your children walking down the street and gesturing on their smartphone?
 Most likely at that time they are creating "stories", "Instagram Reels" or "TikToks" - short, consumable content that they share with their followers.